 BACKGROUND

 Jessica’s multidisciplinary expertise bridges psychology, health, tech, and the creative arts.
-She brings a unique perspective to problem-solving across sectors that blends knowledge, innovation, and pragmatism to develop creative solutions.
+She is both a researcher and creative writer.

 A former U.S. Navy civilian scientist in human systems integration and engineering psychology, she helped address critical human factors challenges across programs and projects to improve the safety and wellbeing of sailors, optimize performance, and enhance operational readiness.
 More specifically, she focused on human-machine teaming research, trust and autonomy, human computer interaction for operators of unmanned and manned systems, and AI/ML for increased usability, safety, and performance.